rbaron/tinycolor/README.md

 ![tinycolor usage](http://i.imgur.com/XzqoNAr.gif)

-tinycolor is a tiny python2 and python3 standalone module for color output for unix terminals.
+tinycolor is a tiny python2 and python3 standalone module for color output on unix terminals.
 It works by appending [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code) to a given string.

 Usage
 -----